 - Panama (Dec 20, 1989 - Jan 31, 1990)

 - Grenada (Oct 23, 1983 - Nov 21, 1983)

 - Lebanon (Jun 1, 1983 - Dec 1, 1987

 * U.S. Armed Forces includes: Air Force, Army, Coast Guard, Marine Corps, Navy, and the National Guard, when in the service of the United States pursuant to call as provided by law on a full-time active duty basis, other than active duty for training purposes.

 Veterans with at least two (2) years of active duty service in the United States military and an honorable discharge may be eligible to receive a 30 College Credit waiver.
-In certain circumstances, reserve forces veterans who have been activated for federal military service and who received a DD Form 214 with an honorable discharge, may also be considered for the waiver.
+Veterans in the Reserve and National Guard forces who have been activated for federal military service for at least (2) years, who received a DD-214 with an honorable discharge, may also be considered for the waiver.
 This is determined on a case-by-case basis.

 Please be advised that AARTS and SMART transcripts for courses that you have completed while in the military are not accepted in order to meet the desired college credit levels of 30 or 60, depending on your waiver status.
 The courses on AARTS and SMART transcripts may however be considered as transfer credit at a civilian institution you are considering for enrollment and for awarding of the desired college credit required by the NYSP.
 As the decision to award credit for any military training and coursework will rest entirely with the receiving institution, it may be wise to research more than one school to maximize college credit transfer potential for your military experiences.